🚨 WARNING: This post deals with an account of a miscarriage and a D&E and may be triggering to some people.

 In regards to reasoning, he reiterated a lot of what my OBGYN said, and he believed that this miscarriage and my last one had nothing to do with each other.
 However, because this one happened so late in the game, they would be doing genetic testing to see what’s going on.
 In other words, at this point the cause is unknown.

-Next I had to endure what I believed to be the worst part of the whole procedure.
+Next, I had to endure what I believed to be the worst part of the whole procedure.
 I had to get dilators inserted into my cervix so it would open in preparation for my surgery the following day.
 After that, I got my blood drawn to verify my blood type, and I picked up prescriptions for antibiotics and pain meds.
 Then I went home.
 We went out to dinner with Dani later on which wasn’t easy, but it helped some to get out of the house.
 UCDMC called me a few hours later to confirm my surgery time for the following day.

 The next day (Friday, July 7th) Joshua took me back to UCDMC where I had my procedure.
 I checked in at around 9:50am and by 10:45am I was already hooked up to the IV and ready to start receiving anesthesia.
 Before I knew it, the procedure was over and I was recovering.
 Joshua came in and told me everything went smoothly.
 The chaplain performed a blessing, and they were able to get us footprints.

 The doctor said they would do a full pathology report to test for chromosome abnormalities and gender.
 Based on those results, which I should get in about 4-6 weeks, they would possibly send me for additional testing.
 He said for me to wait two months before I go back on the Metformin and wait at least three months before TTC again.
 He made recommendations on other testing I should do when I get pregnant again, regardless of the pathology report.
-He also recommended I see a high risk obstetrician.
+He also recommended I see a high-risk obstetrician.

-It’s been a really rough week for the both of us.
+It’s been a really rough week for both of us.
 The grief hits in waves, and I can’t predict what’s going to trigger tears.
 This is definitely much harder than the last one because I truly thought this was my rainbow baby.
-I thought this was meant to be given the timing on everything and how the pregnancy appeared to be progressing without any problems.
+I thought this was meant to be given the timing of everything and how the pregnancy appeared to be progressing without any problems.

 Now, I don’t trust my body.
 If I get pregnant again, I’ll have to wait even longer before I feel safe; who knows, I might never feel safe.
 I hate the uncertainty this brings.
 It’s absolutely devastating.
 And worst of all, November will now be another missed due date in addition to a miscarriage anniversary.